lindboe/my-first-blog/README.md

 Installation][installation], follow these setup instructions instead.

 1. Install Docker Community Edition from the [Docker Store][].
 Follow the instructions for your specific operating system.
+If installing on Ubuntu, see "Addtional notes for Ubuntu" section below.
 1. Sign up for a free [GitHub][] account, if you don't have one already.
 If you do have an account, make sure you can login with your username and password.
 1. Make a copy of this repo into your own account by [forking this repo][fork].